 Katrina patted his thigh.
 ‘Sounds like you’ll want to check that.’

-He liked the feel of her hand on his skin.
-‘If you don’t mind me being anti-social for a few minutes?’
+He liked the feel of her hand.
+‘If you don’t mind?’

 ‘I’ll do the same.
-My phone’s been off too, for work.’
+My phone’s been off for work.’

-Five minutes of quiet.
-Almost quiet – there were sounds coming from the television and their devices, plus the still-audible drumming of rain outside.
-He could feel her light breathing, distracting him from the multiple messages of concern.
+Five minutes of almost-quiet apart from the television, their devices, and the still-audible drumming of rain.
+And her presence, distracting him from the multiple messages of concern.

 Mate, you OK?
 How did the date go?